Register of Electors - Annual Electoral Canvass

 (e) or have made a Service Declaration, Declaration of Local Connection or Overseas Declaration

 Individual electoral registration gives you the right and responsibility to register yourself, instead of giving the responsibility to a 'head of household'.
 As such, it encourages people to take individual responsibility for their own vote.
-The change has also allowed more convenient methods of registration, for example, by Internet.

 - You can now register online at Register to Vote or complete and return the form in the envelope provided.